Astrophysical Parameter Inference on Accreting White Dwarf Binaries using Gravitational Waves: Conclusions

 where $P(\eta_{\rm d})=\mathcal{N}(\eta_{\rm {d,fid}},\sigma)$.
 In particular, for a given $\eta_{\rm {d,fid}}$, we can integrate the distribution from $-\infty$ to $-1/3$ to reveal the probability that the donor WD is in the late (T=0) stage of evolution with $\eta_{\rm d}<-1/3$.
 Repeating the above prescription with $r_{\rm d}$ instead of $\eta_{\rm d}$ would similarly allow us to distinguish between a finite temperature WD (with a larger radius) and a cold WD (with a smaller radius).
-Collectively, the distributions for $\eta_{\rm d}$ and $r_{\rm d}$ obtained from our Fisher analysis could lend insight into what stage of evolution the DWDs are in when we observe them with LISA.
+Collectively, the distributions for $\eta_{\rm d}$ and $r_{\rm d}$ obtained from our Fisher analysis could lend insight into what stage of evolution the DWDs are in when we observe them with \textit{LISA}.
 We leave this for a future extension of this study.

 There are a few additional avenues for future work to improve the current analysis.
-First, we have only used one evolutionary model of a hydrogen-rich donor to estimate errors on the physical parameters of all DWDs with such donors that LISA will observe.
+First, we have only used one evolutionary model of a hydrogen-rich donor to estimate errors on the physical parameters of all DWDs with such donors that \textit{LISA} will observe.
 To test the robustness of this analysis, one should study how much $\eta_{\rm d}$ can vary as a function of $m_{\rm d}$ between different hydrogen-rich donors, and see whether this variability affects our parameter inference.
-It would also be interesting to confirm and generalize our findings using a full Bayesian Markov-chain Monte-Carlo analysis~\citep{Cornish:2007if}.
-One can also include the effect of tidal synchronization torque, as done in~\cite{2022arXiv220615390B,2015ApJ...806...76K,2017ApJ...846...95K}.
+It would also be interesting to confirm and generalize our findings using a full Bayesian analysis~\citep{Cornish:2007if}.
+Some intrinsic assumptions in the Fisher approach, like having a high SNR, may be invalid and may result in substantial differences in the parameter constraints from the full Bayesian approach.
+Indeed, because we find SNR as low as $\sim 7$ in some regions of parameter space, it would be important to verify our findings with a more robust Bayesian analysis.
+Moreover, whereas a Fisher analysis can only provide Gaussian posterior distributions of the parameters, a Bayesian treatment provides the full posterior distributions, which can in general be non-Gaussian.
+One can also include the effect of tidal synchronization torque, as done in~\cite{Biscoveanu_2023,2015ApJ...806...76K,2017ApJ...846...95K}.